DaneCronin/Beyond-The-Concert/README.md

 The purpose of this project is to help users discover new music from their favorite artist.

 ## User Story
-As a Concert goer, I WANT to search for new music release , SO THAT I can listen to my favourite artist.
+As a Concert goer, I WANT to search for upcoming shows that I may be interested in, SO THAT I can listen to my favourite artist.

 ## Technologies Used
 * HTML